-Benchmark assessments are administred three times per year (fall, winter, & spring) to students in grades 3-8 in English language arts and mathematics.
-Benchmark assessments measure the extent to which students are demonstrating mastery over the course of the school year on key skills in English language arts and mathematics.
+Benchmark assessments are administred three times per year (fall, winter, & spring) to students in grades 3-8 in English language arts, mathematics, science, and social studies.
+Benchmark assessments measure the extent to which students are demonstrating mastery over the course of the school year on key skills in English language arts, mathematics, science, and social studies.
 Students in grades K-2 also have access to optional benchmark assessments three times per year.
 All assessments are developed with year-end testing in mind as a gauge to determine students' progression of mastery on essential grade level standards.

 The Brigance Kindergarten Screening provides quick, easy, and accurate screening of skills that are critical predictors of school success, including physical development, language, academic/cognitive, self-help, and social-emotional skills.

 The Pre-1st Grade Brigance Screening helps to identify children who may have some difficulty in language, motor, self-help, social-emotional, and cognitive skills.
-Results from this assessment tool also help to produce an annual indicator of student progress and evaluating program effectiveness for the kindergarten experience.
+Results from this assessment tool also help to produce an annual indicator of student progress and evaluation of program effectiveness of the kindergarten experience.
 A copy of this screening report is included in the final student report card for parent review.

 Common assessments are designed to assess student progress at the end of each grading period to guide and inform instruction.
 These checkpoint assessments are administered periodically throughout the school year in grades K-12 in English language arts, math, science, and social studies.
 Common assessments are also administered periodically in tested high school courses.

 The Sevier County School System will offer a Tennessee-specific second-grade assessment which measures student mastery of the Tennessee Academic Standards in English/Language Arts and mathematics.
 The 2nd grade assessment will be administered in spring 2022 and will be paper pencil.